Al Qaeda calls for attacks inside United States

 At the same time, Muslims should seize any opportunity to land "a large strike" on the United States, even if this took years of patience.

-The Sept 11, 2001 attacks, in which hijacked airliners were flown into New York's World Trade Centre, the Pentagon in Washington and a Pennsylvania field, triggered a global fight against al Qaeda extremists and their affiliates.
+The Sept 11, 2011 attacks, in which hijacked airliners were flown into New York's World Trade Center, the Pentagon in Washington and a Pennsylvania field, triggered a global fight against al Qaeda extremists and their affiliates.
 Almost 3,000 people were killed in the attacks.

 In his audio speech, Zawahri said Muslims should refuse to buy goods from America and its allies, as such spending only helped to fund U.S. military action in Muslim lands.
 He added that Muslims should abandon the U.S. dollar and replace it with the currency of nations that did not attack Muslims.